scandrews/Home-Energy-Manager/README.md

 The application includes a SQL database using Sequelize which stores configuration information and temperature history.

 This pic shows the external hardware in the development environment.
+The Arduino microcontroller with the ethernet shield is at the top. sandwhiched between is a screw shield providing all the external connections.
+The bus at the top provides a pull down resister and a capacitor between the TMP-36s and ground.
+The LED is simply to show that the Arduino is running by connecting to a digital output which turns the LED on and off in two second interval.
+On the left side is a xxx power supply.

+Connection to the water pump nd furnace is through Adafruit Fether Shield which delivers up to 8 Amps AC.

-The Arduino microcontroller with the ethernet shield is at the top.
-The prototyping board has three TMP-36s (small black devices that look like transisters) which are temperature sensors, The three LEDs are simply to show various status during development, and the blue power box to the right contains the power relay which steps up the power to control high power devices, in this case a water pump.
+various status during development, and the blue power box to the right contains the power relay which steps up the power to control high power devices, in this case a water pump.

 HEM-dev-hardware.jpg